- School Info

 Rymfire Elementary opened as a K-5 school in August of 2006 in Palm Coast, Florida.
 Our current population of approximately 1321 students is a diverse one made up of a variety of ethnic groups of students representing several different countries.
 In addition, our population stands at 58% free and reduced lunch.
-We are also the cluster site for the Deaf and Hard of Hearing students in Flagler County.
 Our mission is in line with that of the district which is “Raising Student Achievement - Every Day, Every Way.”
 This is accomplished by providing an atmosphere of active learning in a positive environment in which students are challenged to go above and beyond their limits.

-Teachers provide opportunities for learning through use of flexible grouping in which students are grouped according to their specific reading and/or math needs.
+Teachers provide opportunities for learning through use of differentiation in which students are grouped according to their specific needs in academic areas.
 Students experience learning through lessons that incorporate media and technology to supplement textbook learning.
 Students become active learners when they are given opportunities to be assessed through authentic, engaging activities using technology that allows them to work at their pace and receive immediate feedback.
 Students use technology to create their own Keynote presentations, podcasts, video podcasts with programs such as GarageBand, iMovie and iPhoto.
-Each of our 21st Century classrooms is equipped with up to date technology including wireless network, Apple MacBooks, smart pads, student laptops, and assistive listening devices.
+They also have access to our Kindle Collection with 15 Kindles available for student use.
+Each of our 21st Century classrooms is equipped with up to date technology including wireless network, Apple MacBooks, ipods, ipads, student laptops, and assistive listening devices.
 Each classroom also has a projector that connects with the computers as well as our closed circuit television network.
-In addition, teachers and students have access to 4 mobile computer labs, a research lab and a CCC lab equipped with Apple computers that can be used for class lessons and projects.
-Our latest addition is our Kindle Collection with 15 Kindles available for student use.
+In addition, teachers and students have access to multiple computer carts, ipad carts, and CCC labs equipped with Apple computers that can be used for class lessons and projects.

 Parents are considered a valuable part of the Rymfire team.
 Throughout the year, opportunities such as Open House, Curriculum Night, and Parent Workshops are provided to allow parents to participate and view first-hand what their children do on a daily basis.
 Parent-teacher conferences also provide valuable insight as to how students are progressing in class.
-Technology also plays a part in reporting progress and grades to parents as Rymfire Elementary has begun using an online attendance and grading program.
+Technology also plays a part in reporting progress and grades to parents as Rymfire Elementary uses an online attendance and grading program.
 This program allows parents 24 hour a day access to their child’s attendance and grades.
-Teachers have also begun using the electronic progress report and report card program to report grades.
+Teachers also use this electronic progress report and report card program to report grades.

 Rymfire Elementary School believes that creating a positive atmosphere with stated expectations and rewards for positive behavior will help to increase the achievement of our students.
 We have implemented the Positive Behavior Support (PBS) program.
 With PBS, faculty and staff establish an environment in which students are challenged to “walk, talk and act like scholars” on a daily basis.
 This is done by meeting the school-wide expectations of “Be Respectful, Be Responsible, Be Safe.”
-Students are rewarded and recognized in front of their peers on a regular basis through weekly Chance Ticket drawings, quarterly honor roll awards and quarterly Terrific Kid assemblies.
+A program called "Bucket Fillers" is utilized on campus to teach students to lift each other up by filling their "Bucket" with encouragement.
+We want students to be "Bucket Fillers not Bucket Dippers".
+Students are rewarded and recognized in front of their peers on a regular basis through weekly Bucket Buck drawings and quarterly Terrific Kid assemblies.

 *Parent Friendly Sunshine State Standards and Grade Level Expectations